hyweljohnllewellyn/hywelme/_posts/2021-11-15-website-page-with-contact-form-using-html-github-and-netlify.md

 This is important as this is a one-page site, Netlify looks for index.html as default.

-A [basic html page](https://github.com/hyweljohnllewellyn/html-form-netflify-example/blob/main/index_without_form.html) is already coded, which can be used as a starting point.
+A [basic html page is already coded](https://github.com/hyweljohnllewellyn/html-form-netflify-example/blob/main/index_without_form.html), which can be used as a starting point.

-A link to the GitHub repository with all the code is also given.

-Paste the code into the file and commit changes, in other words , save the file.
+Paste the code into the file and commit changes, in other words, save the file.

 ### Step 3 - Publish the html page using Netlify
 Log in to Netlify.